 Gas Supply Agreements

-Gas purchase agreements for the supply of natural gas by Petrobrás govern the quantities, quality, price, billing, guarantees of payment, measurements and form of delivery of natural gas for a ten-year period for both CEG and Rio.
+Gas purchase agreements for the supply of natural gas by Petrobrás govern the quantities, quality, price, billing, guarantees of payment, measurements and form of delivery of natural gas for a ten-year period for both CEG and CEG-Rio.

-Currently, CEG and Rio are negotiating a new supply contract with Petrobrás for an additional 1.2 MMcmd.
-CEG/Rio’s goal is to use this additional supply to attract new customers.
+Currently, CEG and CEG-Rio are negotiating a new supply contract with Petrobrás for an additional 1.2 MMcmd.
+CEG/CEG-Rio’s goal is to use this additional supply to attract new customers.
 A summary of the key terms of the existing gas supply contracts is provided below: